robfatland/cloudsecurity/GCP/STRIDES/README.md

 ## Questions I Have

-* What is the best way to fall prey to a ransomware attack?
+* What is the best way to fall prey to a ransomware attack on GCP?
 * What is `exec bash` versus `~/.bashrc`?
+* What am I looking at installing / running in my laptop in order to work on GCP in this way programmatically?
+    * i.e. what is required to invisibly authenticate?
+Is there a reference / guide for this?